ReganJM/theguardian_project/README.md

 # theguardian_project
-Responsive design project to replicate a guardian newspaper page
+Responsive design project to replicate a guardian newspaper page using twitter bootstrap.